19 of the Best Backpacks for Travelling in 2022

 Best for day hiking: Berghaus Remote Rucksack

-Best waterproof: Fjällräven High Coast Rolltop
+Best for multi-day backpackers: Fjällräven High Coast Rolltop

 Best for city dwellers: The North Face Base Camp Fuse Box

 Best for short trips: Columbia Unisex Convey